mananalepele/alx-zero_day/README.md

-whatever you mad at today, stay mad
+I still say whatever you mad at stay mad, BUT code!